|Area: Ashford/Skate Creek Rd

 Getting to Teely Creek Trailhead (Trail No. 252):

 From Elbe, follow SR 706 east (passing through Ashford) for 10.1 miles.
 Turn right (south) onto Skate Creek Road (FR 52) and follow for 4.7 miles.
 Turn right (south) onto graveled FR 84 and follow for 1.5 miles tuning right onto FR 8410.
-Continue on this rough and not suitable for passenger cars road 3.7 miles to trailhead.
+Continue on this rough and not suitable for passenger cars road 3.7 miles to the trailhead.

 – Craig Romano, Hiking guidebook author of nine books